Course Outline

 • include meaningful links to literacy and numeracy within the lesson plans;

-• include opportunities for formative assessment; and
+• include opportunities for formative assessment, identifying clear, ambitious and achievable learning goals; and

 • incorporate effective and safe use of ICT relevant to the Arts learning activities you have devised.